 If you perform high kicks and full splits daily, doing it without a warm-up is probably safe.
 If you don’t warm-up, you’ll benefit from spending time generating an overall body warm-up to enhance muscle flexibility.

-Are there any real benefits of hyperbolic stretching compared to regular stretching?
+Are there any real benefits of hyperbolic stretching?

 I think the hyperbolic stretching program likely has some benefits.
 If your goal is improved flexibility, and not necessarily the splits, I think the program can help.
 The rest of the benefits touted by the program either have scant evidence to support them or are those that would come with any form of exercise — not just stretching and not necessarily this form of stretching.